 - The Healing Power of Biblical Reconciliation (Matthew 5:23-24, Ephesians 4:26) This is a personal story of a rift within Cathy’s family that, unknown to her, had been smoldering for thirteen years before she was made aware of it.
 The audience will learn steps to loving conflict resolution.
 By applying God’s Word to her situation, Cathy & her family member experienced healing & were able to move forward in peace.
 With tenacity, Biblical counsel, and the power of the Holy Spirit, she prayerfully pursued the reconciliation for months until it came to fruition.
 Our carnal nature would have us sweep offenses under the carpet unresolved and smoldering, “but God…” can make it whole!
 A time of application and prayer is imperative.
 (30 mins. plus application/prayer time)

 - Please Don’t Wear Black to My Funeral!
 (2 Cor.
 5:8, Phil.
 1:21, Rev. 21:19-22) Listeners will be surprised by the joy and calm with which Cathy handles death.
-Using several examples from her past, she explains how early in her Christian life she came to grips with death and the truth and peace of the resurrection.
+Using several examples from her past, she explains how early in life she came to grips with death and the truth and peace of the resurrection.
 She encourages Christians to understand where to properly focus in the valley of the shadow and how to embrace the Scripture, “we grieve, yet not as those without hope.”
 Ideal when coupled with time for healing and prayer.
 (40 mins.)
 This topic can be expanded to fit a workshop session.